grough/pixel-animator/README.md

 **[pixel-animator](https://www.npmjs.com/package/pixel-animator)** is a library for creating small, colorful, pixel-based animations with JavaScript.
 It's pretty much the same idea as a [fragment shader](https://en.wikipedia.org/wiki/Shader#Pixel_shaders) from graphics programming, but much, much slower.

-_This guide is a work in progress - only essential features have been covered so far_.
+_This guide is a work in progress and only essential features are covered for now_.

 ## Getting Started

-All you need to start animating pixels is a [`<canvas />`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas) and a special kind of function that we'll call `colorize`.
+All you need to start animating pixels is an [HTML canvas](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas) and a special kind of function that we'll call `colorize`.

-Each pixel in an animation has a unique coordinate identified by its `column`, `row` and `frame` numbers.
-Your `colorize` function, whose purpose is to take the coordinate of a pixel and assign a color to it, will be run once for every pixel in your animation.
+Each pixel in an animation belongs a unique coordinate identified by a `column`, `row` and `frame`.
+The purpose of your `colorize` function is to take a single coordinate and assign a colored pixel to it.
+Your function will automatically be run for every coordinate in the animation.
+The result is what you see on the canvas.

 ### Example 1: White pixel blinking on a grey background